Mrkoopaei/v2ray-connection-limiter/README.md

    > Deleting your limited V2ray account press 2 then Enter <br>
    > To show your inner limited user list press and enter 3 <br>
    > To show your X-UI accounts press and enter 4 <br>
+   > Press 5 and Enter to show What happen with entered Users.

 ### Note:
 This script will create new DB storing your users V2ray data. that named <b>limiter.db</b>. <b>main.py</b> file will refer to your inner DB then it will detect how many IPs are using from your specific v2ray user. <br>